 Kingdom of God >> Opposition toward the Kingdom of God >> Persecuting the kingdom >> Responding to

-persecution – Paul's imprisonment has benefited the
+persecution – Paul's imprisonment benefited the

 believes about God.
 Indifference is perhaps the only reaction that resists

-invariably speaks against the conscience is the truth.
+directly to the conscience than the truth.

 Phi 1-13